Many expats working abroad can give their careers a boost by enrolling in one of the top business schools in Belgium.

 +32 (0)2 225 41 11 | www.vlerick.com

-Read more about the higher education system in Belgium and find a list of the top universities and institutions in our Guide to studying in Belgium.
+Read more about the higher education system in Belgium and find a list of the top universities and institutions in our guide to universities in Belgium.